rhdhorchestrator/orchestrator-demo/04_software-template_aap_psql/aap-db-deploy-workflow/README.md

 ### Main flow description

 - **aap-db-deploy-main**: Orchestrates the end-to-end deployment.
 It launches the `softwareTemplate` subflow, checks its continuation flag, then `namespaceManagement`, `aapJob`, and `githubActions` in sequence, each time continuing only on success.
 Finally, it creates the ArgoCD Application pointing to the generated GitOps repo and sends a success notification with helpful links.

 ### Subflow descriptions

-- **softwareTemplate**: Launches a software template via Scaffolder API, polls the task until completion or failure, sets a continue/stop flag for the orchestrator, and sends notifications with a link to the created component.
+- **softwareTemplate**: Launches a software template via Scaffolder API, polls the task until completion or failure, sets a continue/stop flag for the orchestrmain workflow, and sends notifications with a link to the created component.
 - **namespaceManagement**: Checks whether the target OpenShift namespace exists; if not, creates it.
-Patches the namespace with an ArgoCD management label, and signals continue to the orchestrator.
+Patches the namespace with an ArgoCD management label.
 Sends notifications for either path.
+Always signals continue.
 - **aapJob**: Launches an AAP job using the configured job template and parameters, polls job status to completion/failure, and sends notifications including a link to the AAP job output page.
 Signals continue on success.
 - **githubActions**: Finds the repository “CI” workflow, polls the latest run until it succeeds/fails, and sends notifications including a link to the GitHub Actions run.
 Signals continue on success.

 ### Flow-specific curl examples

-### Main flow: aap-db-deploy-main
+#### Main flow: aap-db-deploy-main
 ```bash
 curl --location 'http://localhost:8080/aap-db-deploy-main' \
 --header 'Content-Type: application/json' \